top of page

 • Clear exit strategies: We help you plan how to repay or refinance the second mortgage, ensuring the solution fits your long-term business goals.

-While the 75% gross LVR cap sets the maximum exposure, Innovate Funding works hard to maximise the net cash you receive by structuring the deal smartly.
+Understanding LVR — especially how gross loan amounts shape your borrowing capacity — is crucial when considering a second mortgage business loan.
+While the 75% gross LVR cap sets the maximum exposure, Innovate Funding works hard to maximize the net cash you receive by structuring the deal smartly.

 If your business is ready to unlock new funding opportunities, explore tailored second mortgage solutions with Innovate Funding.
 We’re here to guide you through the process, connect you with the right lenders, and help you achieve your business goals with confidence.